-American University provided technical assistance and training services to adult drug courts under a cooperative agreement with the Bureau of Justice Assistance (BJA).
-The BJA-funded Adult Drug Court Technical Assistance Project (DCTAP) offered a wide range of free and cost-share services to drug court and other problem solving court programs that focused on services to substance abusing offenders.
-The goal of the DCTAP services was to promote improved program effectiveness and long term participant success.
+The Justice Programs Office (JPO) provided technical assistance and training services to adult drug courts under a cooperative agreement with the Bureau of Justice Assistance (BJA).
+The BJA-funded Adult Drug Court Technical Assistance Project (DCTAP) offered a wide range of free and cost-share services to drug court and other problem-solving court programs that provide services to substance abusing offenders.
+The goal of the DCTAP services was to promote improved program effectiveness and long-term participant success.
 On October 1, 2014, these services were augmented to include a special Veterans Treatment Court Initiative to address the special screening, assessment, coordination, and service delivery issues veterans treatment courts were addressing.

-- Conducted on-site program assessments and other site services to address issues relating to program policies and practices and assist with strategic planning, program design, data collection and analysis, and other operational issues.
+- Conducting on-site program assessments and other site services to address issues relating to program policies and practices and assist with strategic planning, program design, data collection and analysis, and other operational issues;

-- Developed tools for BJA grantees and other drug courts to assess progress in achieving program goals and implementing the "Key Components".
+- Developing tools for BJA grantees and other drug courts to assess progress in achieving program goals and implementing the "Key Components";

-- Provided a wide range of office-based assistance, including facilitation of topic specific conference calls and webinars; compilation/ dissemination of operational resources relating to drug court policies, evidence-based practices and applicable national professional and practice standards; and off-site consultation on planning and implementation issues which, for various reasons, do not warrant on-site services.
+- Provision of a wide range of office-based assistance, including facilitation of topic specific conference calls and interactive webinars; compilation/ dissemination of operational resources relating to drug court policies, evidence-based practices and applicable national professional and practice standards; and off-site consultation on planning and implementation issues which may not warrant on-site services;

-- Promoted peer-to-peer interchange and net-working on common implementation issues and promising practices through the project's "FAQ" series, listserve and other activities.
+- Promotion of peer-to-peer interchange and net-working on common implementation issues and promising practices through the project's "FAQ" series, listserv and other activities

 All of the project's services were provided by senior judicial system and treatment practitioner-consultants and other experts drawn from the project's extensive consultant roster, working with senior project staff